Germany

 Economy

-Germany has the 4th largest economy in the world (after the US, China and Japan), with an annual GDP of $4.49 trillion USD (2022).
+Germany has the 3rd largest economy in the world (after the US and China), with an annual GDP of $4.456 trillion USD (World Bank, 2023).

 Europe’s largest economy is also the world’s third biggest importer and third biggest exporter.